CodrinBerinde/RailNetwork/README.md

-This project was developed by Codrin Berinde, student at the Technical University of Cluj-Napoca at the Czech Technical University in Prague, may 2025, during an Erasmus mobility as part of the semestrial assesment for the Computer Architectures course, offered by the Faculty of Electrical Engineering
+This project was developed by Codrin Berinde, student at the Technical University of Cluj-Napoca, at the Czech Technical University in Prague, may 2025, during an Erasmus mobility, as part of the semestrial assesment for the Computer Architectures course, offered by the Faculty of Electrical Engineering.

 special thanks to the coordinating professor, Pavel Pisa.